 If you are running a bookie website, then the NBA will be bringing in most of the action during the week.
 There was a full slate of NBA games on the calendar for Wednesday night, including a big game in the Western Conference.

 The Dallas Mavericks had a special night planned to honor one of the franchise’s legends, and they used that energy to pick up an impressive win.
-Dallas picked up a 99-82 win over the Golden State Warriors in what was a very disappointing and surprising result from the visitors.
+Dallas picked up a 99-82 win over the Golden State Warriors in what was a very disappointing and surprising result for the visitors.

 The win moved the Mavericks to 20-18 on the year, which is still not where they had hoped to be through 38 games.
 Golden State fell to 29-8 on the year with the loss, and they haven’t been playing their best basketball of late.